-7 We described advocacy NGOs as 'associations' that 'work on issues like migration, equality between men and women, the environment, equality for LGBTQ Croatians, and fighting corruption in politics and government', gave examples of marches and protests as tools they used and explained how they make government responsive and accountable to ordinary people.
+10 Depending on the country, we described advocacy NGOs using the broader commonly used term for civil society as a whole, such as 'non-profit associations / organisations' in Sweden.
+Then we further specified that they 'work on issues like migration, equality between men and women, climate change, equality for LGBTQ Italians, and fighting corruption in politics and government', gave examples of marches and protests as tools they used and explained how they make government responsive and accountable to ordinary people.

+FROM THIS TO THIS SLAPPs.
+Bogus lawsuits designed to stop civil society organisations helping ordinary people come together to protect e.g. their clean water / air, public funds from corruption.
+We need transparency.
+Our elected representatives should show / tell / explain how they make decisions (so that citizens know what is going on and can give their opinion).
+Integration measures.
+We should support people who come here for work or for safety to learn our language and culture and get a job so they can support their families and rebuild their lives.
+Inclusion.
+All of us, whether we have a disability or not, should have the same chance to live a good life.
+Public consultation.
+Citizens want to have a say over decisions that affect them.
+Violation.
+Broke the law.
 Right to education / health care.
 A good school for our children; we should be able to see a doctor and get treatment when we're sick.
 Everyone has a right to participate in a democracy.
 The only way for democracy to work for all of us is if it includes all of us.
 That's why every person has an equal vote in elections.
 Accessibility.
 Everyone should be able to get to and move around the places they need to be, whether it's the town hall, the place we work or a supermarket.